Venafi/ansible-collection-venafi/README.md

 ## Version History

+### 0.7.4
+    - Fixed issues with doc-string and custom fields description.
+    - Added version history to README.md
 ### 0.7.3
     - Added support for Service Generated CSR (contribution by @Kerrida)
     - Added support for PKCS12 output format for certificates.